 Sessions are designed for groups of 10-30 KS2 and KS3 children and last one hour, children must be supervised by a teacher throughout the sessions.
-Please note sessions do not include the use of live animals.

 Cost: £30 plus VAT per session*